• Home

 Problem - Drug Resistant Bacteria May Kill Ten Million Per Year and Cause $100 Trillion Damage to GDP

 Drug-resistant bacteria are now a leading global health risk.
 Click here and here to learn more.
-By 2050, a human being may die every 3 seconds, and we will lose $100 trillion in global GDP.
+By 2050, a human being may die every 3 seconds, and we could lose $100 trillion in global GDP.
 This is an existential threat to humanity.
 The solution to this deadly threat may be hidden in plain view...

 Solution - Antibiotic Resistant Bacteria Destroyed at Mayo